-A 42-year-old member asked:
+A member asked:

-is there a common fetal position?
+Is there a common fetal position?

 Dr. George Klauber answered